collaborativebioinformatics/Haploblock_Clusters_ElixirBH25/README.md

 - haploblock overlapping with TNFa
 - haploblock overlapping with height genes (TODO ref)

-+ haploblock phased sequences for TNFa for all populations
++ haploblock phased sequences and haploblock hashes for TNFa for all populations

-We generated haploblock clusters.

 # System requirements